 When should I apply?

 Please apply as soon as possible.
-It is best to apply before April 1; you may call or write us if you have any questions regarding application deadlines.
+You may call or write us if you have any questions regarding application deadlines.

 I am an international student.
 May I apply?

 Yes!
 Students from all over the world have participated in Summer at Smith.
 The program has been attended by young women from China, Greece, Iraq, Russia, Senegal, Switzerland, Turkey, and many other countries!

 Yes, the application fee is $35.
 The fee is non-refundable and payable by check or credit card.

 We offer financial aid awards to students who demonstrate need on a case-by-case basis.
 We do not offer any merit-based aid.